 # apt install python3-pip #python 3

 - Commands to install PIP on RHEL and CentOS:

 # yum install epel-release

 # yum install python-pip

-Remember that PIP is not packaged for the RHEL/CentOS's software repositories that's why we have sued EPEL repository for the installation procedure.
+Remember that PIP is not packaged for the RHEL/CentOS software repositories that's why we have used the EPEL repository for the installation procedure.

 # dnf install python-pip #Python 2

 # dnf install python3 #Python 3

 - Commands to install PIP on Arch Linux:

 - Commands to install PIP on openSUSE: